Neotron-Compute/Neotron-IO/README.md

 The `K` command sends the following hex byte (`xx`) to the keyboard PS/2 port.
 The Neotron IO controller will automatically hold the PS/2 device's clock line to signify that there is data to be sent, and clock out each byte in turn.

+You will either get an `OK` or an `Sxx` in response, and you should wait until you get either.

 The PS/2 Keyboard protocol is documented at http://www-ug.eecg.toronto.edu/msl/nios_devices/datasheets/PS2%20Keyboard%20Protocol.htm.

 #### Send byte to Mouse